 You can use the many frames in Canva to style an image so it’s more clear it’s a screen-capture.

-Below is a short demo video of me using the built-in-to-Firefox screenshot tool and my already created blog post image templates in Canva.
-I use Canva frame elements to style them in a way that makes it a littler clearer the image is not original to me.
+Below is a short demo video of me using the built-in-to-Firefox screenshot tool and my already created blog post image templates in Canva (affiliate).
+I use Canva (affiliate) frame elements to style them in a way that makes it a littler clearer the image is not original to me.

 If you want to practice your curation skills to boost your content marketing consistency I highly recommend you check out Kelly’s Smart Curation Skills challenge.